Dewsbury rail station gateway scheme

 - Following key design principles for public spaces we have included the use of material that are attractive and reflects the character of an area.
 Material such as Yorkstone slab paving; a natural material that is local to Dewsbury and is prevalent throughout the town has been included.

-The programme of works are due to start in Summer 2018 and will take around 6 months to complete.
+The programme of works is due to start in Summer 2018 and will take around 6 months to complete.

 Please be advised that construction works may result in delays to journey times.